groverlab/groverlab.github.io/_hnbfpr/2023-10-08-r-e-m-james-agee.markdown

 The librarian scanned my card with her laser gun and looked at her computer screen.
 “What book?”

-“James Agee,” I said, *A Death in the Family.*  Hardcover, I said to myself.
-Special library binding.
+“James Agee,” I said, "*A Death in the Family.*"  *Hardcover*, I said to myself.  *Special library binding*.
 I felt for my wallet which I knew did not contain a hundred twenty-five dollars.

 “That book was returned,” said the librarian.